ncsa/Nightingale_real/docs/source/software/using_r.rst

 You can use the rscript command to run R commands without starting an R session.
 As a scripting front end for R, Rscript enables using R via shell scripts and scripting applications.

-The examples below show step-by-step the commands you can run on the Nightingale.
+The examples below show step-by-step the commands you can run on Nightingale.
 In these steps, ~/Rlibs is used for the location to install user-specific add-on packages (The tilde "~" means the users' home directory—i.e. $HOME).

 **Note:** These examples use the BASH shell.
 The command syntax may differ when using a different shell.